splunk/splunk-operator/docs/AppFramework.md

      * Example: `kubectl create secret generic s3-secret --from-literal=s3_access_key=AKIAIOSFODNN7EXAMPLE --from-literal=s3_secret_key=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`

 3. Create unique folders on the remote storage volume to use as App Source locations.
-   * An App Source is a folder on the remote storage volume containing a select subset of Splunk Apps and Add-ons.
+   * An App Source is a folder on the remote storage volume containing a select subset of Splunk apps and add-ons.
 In this example, the network and authentication Splunk Apps are split into different folders and named `networkApps` and `authApps`.

 4. Copy your Splunk App or Add-on archive files to the App Source.
    * In this example, the Splunk Apps are located at `bucket-app-framework-us-west-2/Standalone-us/networkAppsLoc/` and `bucket-app-framework-us-west-2/Standalone-us/authAppsLoc/`, and are both accessible through the end point `https://s3-us-west-2.amazonaws.com`.